 NEVER bet on a team if there are any signs of disharmony in the camp.
 If there have been rumours of a dressing-room divide or one player has been sent home or forced to train individually, this isn’t good for morale and can be a sign of a negative atmosphere.

 Some teams are brilliant in qualifiers but consistently fail to perform in tournaments and this mind-set can be difficult to shift.
 This is something else to consider.

 There are a number of tournament bets which can be placed with the majority of online betting sites.

 Top Goalscorer markets are always extremely popular and can be intrinsically linked to the outright betting.
 If a side is expected to progress to the final, their strikers will have more opportunities to find the back of the net.

 World Cup punters can also predict the stage of elimination for each individual side.
 Some teams routinely exit at the Quarters stage and huge prices are available for narrowing it down.
 These markets allow bettors to predict whether sides will make it out of the group stage, to the semi-finals or even to reach the final.

 There have been eight different winners of the World Cup with Brazil having been victorious on five different occasions.
 Their last success came in 2002.
 Uruguay were the first champions and they added a second in 1950.

 Brazil were the last side to win successive World Cups when they wrapped up back-to-back tournaments in 1958 and 1962.
-Germany will be aiming to end that record in Russia.
 Italy are the only other side to have secured back-to-back successes at the World Cup.

 Five World Cup finals have needed extra time or penalties to separate the two sides including 2010 and 2014 with both games finishing 0-0 after 90 minutes.